Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 #### Storing `variables`

 In the above example notice that there is an optional body.
 This is extremely useful when your tests have an element of "randomness" to them.
 A great example of non-secret randomness would be a `tablename` provided during `tables storage` tests.
 It is extremely common for a given azure-sdk test framework to generate a name like `u324bca`.
+Unfortunately, randomness can lead to difficulties during `playback`.
+The URI, headers, and body of a request must match _exactly_ with a recording entry.

-Randomness can lead to difficulties during `playback`, as the URI, headers, and body of a request must be matched _exactly_.
-Given that reccordings are _not traditionally accessible_ to the client code, there isno way to "retrieve" what those random non-secret values WERE.
+Given that reccordings are _not traditionally accessible_ to the client code, there is no way to "retrieve" what those random non-secret values WERE.
 Without that capability, one must sanitize _everything_ that could be possibly random.

 An alternative is this `variable` concept.
 During a final POST to `/Record/Stop`, set the `Content-Type` header and make the `body` of the request a simple JSON map.
 The test-proxy will pass back these values in the `body` of `/Playback/Start`.